Recommended Things

 Baratza Encore, $150, Amazon

 The Encore is probably the best electric grinder for people who don’t want to spend several hundred dollars on a grinder, but want decent coffee.
-I’ve owned mine for 10 years, and it runs perfectly well.
+I’ve owned mine for 10 years, and only changed because I upgraded.
 A couple years ago I replaced the internal burr with the Virtuoso+ burrs (guide).

 Hario Switch 03, $40, Amazon